jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

-+++
+---
+heading: Chapter 2
-title=  "The Extent of the Influence of Outcome"
+title: "The Extent of the Influence of Outcome"
-# heading=  "Chapter 2 of The Theory of Moral Sentiments Part 2 Section 3"
+weight: 10
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-description=  "If an accident hinders the successful outcome of an endeavor, the merit of the talents seems imperfect even to those who know of such talent" date=  2015-09-29 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-3/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3" linkftext=  "Chapter 3"
+description: "If an accident hinders the successful outcome of an endeavor, the merit of the talents seems imperfect even to those who know of such talent"
-+++
+---

-14 When an action, coming from good intentions=
+{{< s v="14" >}} When an action, coming from good intentions:
 - fails to achieve its expected outcome, our sense of its merit is also reduced
 - exceeds its expected outcome, our sense of its merit is increased